 The Study Abroad Committee (SAC), which is a subcommittee of the Institute's Curriculum Committee, reviews and approves proposals for Faculty-Led Study Abroad Programs and sets policies related to study abroad.
+Information about the SAC, including its rotating membership and proposal documents, can be found at https://ea.oie.gatech.edu/sac.

-The committee is comprised of the Provost's designee, the Executive Director of International Education, the Registrar, the Director of Faculty Affairs, the Director of Education Abroad, two faculty representatives from the Institute's Undergraduate Curriculum Committee, one faculty representative from the Institute's Graduate

-Curriculum Committee, and three at-large faculty representatives.
+The committee is comprised of the Provost's designee (the VPII), the Executive Director of International Education, the Registrar, the Sr Director of Faculty Affairs, the AVP for Advocacy and Conflict Resolution, the Dean of Students, the Director of Education Abroad, two faculty representatives from the Institute's Undergraduate Curriculum Committee, one faculty representative from the Institute's Graduate Curriculum Committee, and three at-large faculty representatives.
 The Associate Director of Education Abroad serves as staff to the SAC.